Recidvst/scrambling-letters/README.md

 - If you wish to add configuration, pass Scrambler an object containing config options (see below).

 ### Configure
 You can configure your Scrambler instance by passing an object.
-The available options are as follows:
+The available options and callbacks are as follows:

 #### Options

 #### ```target```
 **Purpose:** This is the text you wish to Scramble!
 Pass a selector or data attribute (or anything else valid for document.querySelectorAll).
 **Type:** String
 **Default:** '[data-scrambler]'
 **Required:** Yes.

 #### ```random```
 **Purpose:** This controls the randomised time before each letter returns to its original state.
 The first value is the minimum delay and the second value is the maximum.
 E.g. changing [1000, 3000] to [1000, 9000] would increase the maximum time.
 **Type:** Array
 **Default:** [1000, 3000]
 **Required:** No.

 #### ```speed```
 **Purpose:** This controls the speed a which the letters will change.
 I would advise leaving it at the default 100, but you can tweak this value if you desire.
 **Type:** Integer
 **Default:** 100
 **Required:** No.

 #### ```text```
 **Purpose:** This lets you specify the end state of the Scrambled text.
 By default the Scrambler will revert to the original text after animating, but if this option is set then the end state of the text will instead be the specified string. e.g. "Starting Text" -> *scramble* -> "Ending Text".
 **Type:** String
 **Default:** The element text
 **Required:** No.